MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/mlforsegmentation/imagesegmentation.md

 <br>

 ### Limitations of Traditional Segmentation Approaches
-Moreover, traditional approaches may struggle with images that exhibit high levels of noise, variability, or ambiguity, leading to incomplete or inaccurate segmentations.
-This is where more advanced techniques, such as machine learning-based approaches, come into play.
-By leveraging patterns and relationships learned from large datasets, machine learning algorithms can automatically identify and segment objects of interest, even in challenging images.
+While these approaches can work well on clean, uniform datasets, they demand meticulous parameter tuning—threshold values and filter sizes- and often need to be re‑optimized for each new experimental condition.
+That manual calibration becomes especially burdensome when images exhibit variable staining, uneven illumination, overlapping structures, high levels of noise, or intrinsic biological variability, leading to incomplete or inaccurate segmentations.
+This is where machine‑learning– and deep‑learning–based methods step in.
+By learning patterns and relationships directly from annotated datasets, tools like Ilastik, Cellpose, and Stardist can automatically identify and delineate cells, nuclei, and subcellular structures even in challenging images.
-In the next section, we will explore some of these advanced techniques, including Ilastik, Cellpose, and Stardist, and how they can be applied to improve image segmentation in bioimage analysis.
+In the next section, we’ll explore how these advanced techniques work and how to apply them effectively for robust bioimage segmentation.
 <br>
 <br>